 Housing is an important issue for the NDIA.
-Affordable, stable housing is needed to support people with disability in achieving their goals.
-The NDIS will provide ongoing support for daily living but has not been designed to take responsibility for the housing needs of Participants, unless the Participant has very high needs and requires special accommodation to enable them to receive the supports they need.
+Affordable, stable housing is needed to support people with a disability in achieving their goals.
+The NDIS will provide ongoing support for daily living but has not been designed to take responsibility for the housing needs of Participants, unless the participant has very extensive needs and requires special accommodation to enable them to receive optimal support.

 The National Disability Insurance Scheme (NDIS) refers to this as Specialist Disability Accommodation (SDA).
 Participants who are assessed as needing SDA as part of their reasonable and necessary supports will receive funding to cover the costs of SDA.

 Assistive Technology can vary.
 As an approved NDIS Participant, you may be eligible to receive funding for some of the below items:

 Plus, much more.